ciantudur/wfaplot/README.md

 ## Installing wfaplot
-To install wfaplot and its dependecies, run the following code in R.
+To install wfaplot and its dependencies, run the following code in R.

 ```
 # Install remotes package if not already installed